t-d-k/LibreCrypt/docs/FAQ.md

 This is not a security feature because in order to gain approval you only need to pay a fee, so it does not prevent viruses, trojans, backdoors etc.

-The main impact is on Open-Source projects such as DoxBox.
+The main impact is on Open-Source projects such as LibreCrypt.

 * * *